wjschne/apaquarto/Features.md

 ### Running Header

 I could not find a pure Quarto/Pandoc solution to insert a running header into a .docx file.
 Thankfully David Gohel's [officer package]{https://davidgohel.github.io/officer/} exists.
-The _apa_title.qmd file uses officer to search for "Running Header" in the `apaquarto.docx` reference file and replace it with whatever is specified in the runningheader field of the metadata (converted to all caps).
+The _apa_title.qmd file uses officer to search for "Running Header" in the `apaquarto.docx` reference file and replace it with whatever is specified in the `shorttitle` field of the metadata (converted to all caps).
 If nothing is specified, it will use the whole title in all caps.

 The document is saved with the file name `apa_processed.docx`.
 This file then serves as the reference document.
 If you want to adjust the reference document, you need to make changes in the `apaquarto.docx` file because `apa_processed.docx` is re-written with every render.